 Write Out a List of all other Holiday Expenses

 Besides gifts you probably spend extra money on many other items over the holiday season.
 You need to write those down too.
-Grab a copy of my 2018 Holiday Budget Planner for Expenses to decide where you will spend your money.
+Here is a suggested list of expenses to get you started.

 - Christmas Tree (If you buy a real one or you need to replace your fake one)